VividCortex/go-database-sql-tutorial/modifying.md

 Since there might be unread data (e.g. more data rows), the connection can not be used.
 In the example above, the connection will *never* be released again.
-The garbage collector will eventually close the underlying `net.Conn` for you, but this might thake a long time.
+The garbage collector will eventually close the underlying `net.Conn` for you, but this might take a long time.
 Moreover the database/sql package keeps tracking the connection in its pool, hoping that you release it at some point, so that the connection can be used again.
 This anti-pattern is therefore a good way to run out of resources (too many